 Many European visitors to Barcelona arrive here on Weekend breaks, and thus Friday, Saturday and Sundays tend to be crowded.
 If you prefer a quite visit, we suggest you book your tickets to Sagrada Familia on weekdays.
-Learn how to Skip the Line at Sagrada Familia
+Book Familia Sagrada Online Tickets now!

 Sagarada Familia’s timing